Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-07.md

   analyser.getByteFrequencyData(frequencyArray)
   // --------------------------------------------

   requestAnimationFrame(render)
 }
 ```

-For each frequency you'll draw a line.
+For each frequency, you'll draw a line.
 To do this we need to the starting point: x1 and y1, and the ending point x2, y2.
 Each line is drawn as a path the last step is to stroke the paths.

 ```JS
 function render() {